 As long as the vehicle is moving, the driver has a responsibility to ignore the passenger’s distracting behavior and operate safely.
 Failure to do so is negligence.
 Some of the passenger behaviors listed above, however, could be impossible to ignore.

 If an accident results, determining liability for damages is a complicated process since only the people in the car know what really happened.
 The driver might blame the passenger, and the passenger might blame the driver.
-Sorting out who is responsible and to what extent requires the services of an experienced attorney.
+Sorting out who is responsible and to what extent may require the services of an experienced attorney.

 How Comparative Negligence Affects Your Claim